AnourValar/laravel-interpreter/README.md

 # Laravel Interpreter
-* Exporting all untranslated phrases from your project to a single file for a translator.
+* Export all untranslated phrases from your project to a single file for a translator.
-* Importing all translated phrases from a single file to your project's structure.
+* Import all translated phrases from a single file to your project's structure.
-* Wrapping skipped text phrases with @lang() directive.
+* Find & wrap text phrases with missed @lang() directive in your blade templates.

 ## Installation